Making and Reading a Contact Sheet to Evaluate a Roll

 How a single-exposure proof sheet reveals negative density and contrast across a roll, and how it guides frame selection and pre-visualisation for printing.

 A roll of exposed film is a sequence of latent decisions that only becomes legible once printed.
-The contact sheet, or proof sheet, is the first such print: every frame of a strip laid emulsion-to-emulsion against a single sheet of paper and exposed at one fixed setting.
+The contact sheet, or proof sheet, is the first such print: every frame of a roll laid against a single sheet of paper and exposed at one fixed setting.
 Because the exposure does not change from frame to frame, the sheet becomes a comparative instrument rather than a set of finished images.
-Differences in tone across the grid correspond directly to differences in the negatives, which is precisely what makes the proof useful for editing.
+Differences in tone across the grid correspond directly to differences in the negatives, which is what makes the proof useful for editing.

 The grainmag companion app